Shub-hamburger/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-This repo includes EDA done on some datasets.
+This repo includes data analysis done on some datasets.